cedadev/tomcat-remote-user-valve/README.md

     <Valve className="uk.ac.ceda.valves.RemoteUserAuthenticator" />
 ```

-3. Ensure that your "\<web-app\>" in `web.xml` has been configured with an appropriate security constraints.
+3. Ensure that your "\<web-app\>" in `web.xml` has been configured with appropriate security constraints.

    Here is an example: